-The Elphinstone Hotel appears at first glance to be a typical old fashioned Scottish bar/restaurant with old-fashioned charm and traditional decor such as tartan carpets and a sprinkling of pensioners.
+The Elphinstone Hotel appears at first glance to be a typical old-fashioned Scottish bar/restaurant with old-fashioned charm and traditional decor such as tartan carpets and a sprinkling of pensioners.

 We were greeted by the staff and given the best table in the house by the fire (hurrah!) and handed a huge menu, but it was too big to know quite where to begin!
-Following on from our observations about the surroundings, the majority of the menu was what we’d expected – typical pub fare like macaroni cheese, burgers etc but the “daily” specials page (again not 1 or 2 specials but a whole page) however sounded very interesting, for example: north African style chicken, prawn laksa and red snapper, which isn’t something you see too often.
+Following on from our observations about the surroundings, the majority of the menu was what we’d expected – typical pub fare like macaroni cheese, burgers etc but the “daily” specials page (again not 1 or 2 specials but a whole page) however sounded very interesting, for example north African style chicken, prawn laksa and red snapper, which isn’t something you see too often.

-A copy of the Daily Record complete with recent Tam Cowan review was also passed our way while we waited for our starters.
+A copy of the Daily Record complete with a recent Tam Cowan review was also passed our way while we waited for our starters.
 Tam certainly rated the food and he agreed with our assertion that the menu is too big.

 And so to start…

 Cullen slink soup for Mr Foodie with Lockerbie butter – soft (yay! why is butter so hard in so many places!?) and a warm soft seeded roll.
 The soup contained big chunks of potato but could’ve done with more fish but it was lovely and creamy and certainly filling.

 Mrs Foodie opted for the Fishcake.
 A fishy fishcake (no less!) and a thick gooey smokey Applewood cheese sauce with a crisp coating and fresh salad with croutons.
 Pretty good.

 Next course, one of the specials – Red snapper, the grilled skin was a bit like mackerel.
 It also came with puy lentils, a refreshing pineapple salsa which worked well with the fish and red amaranth for decoration This was really well made, very filling and was a pretty healthy choice (to be undone by the dessert later…)